Horse Supplements

 Every horse owner knows that the cheapest isn’t always the best.
 Still, it’s important to choose an equine joint supplement that is the best value for money.

 Fillers can often be added to a supplement for horses to make it appear more cost-effective, but that means you actually miss out on getting a truly therapeutic dose for your horse.
-That’s because less of the formula is made up with active ingredients and your horse needs a much larger dose to get any value.

 3. Product range